 Labor Cost Pressures

-Delta negotiated a new pilot contract in 2024-2025 that increased pilot compensation 25-40%, setting industry precedent.
-Flight attendants and ground crew are in negotiations or will be soon, likely demanding similar increases.
-This wage inflation could compress margins despite revenue growth.
+Delta's pilot contract negotiation in 2024-2025 resulted in a 25-40% compensation increase (Delta SEC 10-K, union filings), setting industry precedent.
+Flight attendants and ground crew negotiations are ongoing or planned, reflecting broader labor market tightening.
+Industry-wide wage inflation could compress CASM and margins despite continued revenue growth.

 Aircraft Delivery Delays

 Boeing has experienced production delays with the 737 MAX and 787 Dreamliner.
-If Delta's expected aircraft deliveries are delayed, the airline may need to extend the life of aging aircraft, increasing maintenance costs and reducing available capacity for growth.
+Historical precedent (2019-2020 737 MAX grounding) led to 12-18% increases in maintenance costs for affected carriers (FAA data, 2020).
+Extended aircraft delivery delays would require extending life of aging fleet, increasing per-unit maintenance costs and reducing available capacity for growth investments.

 Competitive Dynamics